OSHA Sound Levels

 What is noise?
 Is all noise bad?
 Where does noise come from?

 Vibrations detected by the human ear are called “sound.”
 If the sound is unwanted it is called “noise.”
 All types of vibrations cause sound.
-The controlled vibration of our vocal chords results in speech.
+The controlled vibration of our vocal cords results in speech.
 The amplified vibration of a string results in loud music.
 Noise, loud sounds, and vibration can be harmful when it is at a high level, or if exposure to it continues for a long time.

 Mechanical vibration causes pressure waves in air, which we hear as sound.
 For example, the speaker in a stereo system has a paper cone that vibrates.
 As it vibrates it creates pressure waves in the air.
 The bigger the pressure wave, the greater the sound intensity.
 That's why louder sounds can damage hearing.